bqworks/accordion-slider-jquery/docs/api.md

 #### openPanelVideoAction ####

-Sets what will the video do when the panel is opened.
-Can be set to: 'playVideo' or 'none'.
+Sets what the video will do when the panel is opened.
+Can be set to 'playVideo' or 'none'.

 *Default value:* 'playVideo'

 #### closePanelVideoAction ####

-Sets what will the video do when the panel is closed.
-Can be set to: 'pauseVideo' or 'stopVideo.'
+Sets what the video will do when the panel is closed.
+Can be set to 'pauseVideo' or 'stopVideo.'

 *Default value:* 'pauseVideo'

 #### playVideoAction ####

-Sets what will the accordion do when a video starts playing.
+Sets what the accordion will do when a video starts playing.
 Can be set to 'stopAutoplay' or 'none'.

 *Default value:* 'stopAutoplay'

 #### pauseVideoAction ####

-Sets what will the accordion do when a video is paused.
+Sets what the accordion will do when a video is paused.
 Can be set to 'startAutoplay' or 'none'.

 *Default value:* 'none'

 #### endVideoAction ####

-Sets what will the accordion to when a video ends.
+Sets what the accordion will do when a video ends.
 Can be set to 'startAutoplay', 'nextPanel', 'replayVideo' or 'none'.

 *Default value:* 'none'